Blackprint/Blackprint/.github/CONTRIBUTING.md

 The version naming follows the rules of given a version number v**MAJOR.MINOR.PATCH**, increment the:

 **MAJOR version** will stay 0 until all roadmap has been completed.<br>
-**MINOR version** may has new feature or possible breaking changes, and<br>
+**MINOR version** may has new feature or possible breaking changes.<br>
 **PATCH version** when you add functionality and bug fixes that backwards compatible.<br>

 A new release will be published when new feature are added or a bug was fixed.
+If the minor version is updated, please see the [CHANGELOG.md](https://github.com/Blackprint/Blackprint/blob/master/CHANGELOG.md) to make sure the breaking changes doesn't affect your project.

+---

+### Financial Contribution
+Blackprint is a MIT licensed open source project and completely free to use.<br>
+However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.

+You can support Blackprint development financially from the link on repository's **Sponsor** button.